IGBB/rohu-genome/manuscript.md

 The surviving genes were functionally annotated using InterProScan (v5.47-82.0) [@doi:10.1093/bioinformatics/btu031] and BLAST+ (v2.9.0) [@doi:10.1186/1471-2105-10-421] alignments against the UniprotKB Swiss-Prot database.
 Busco (v5.2.2) [@doi:10.1093/molbev/msab199] was used to verify the completeness of both the genome and annotations against the actinopterygii_odb10 database.

-Table: List of SRA accessions used in annotation pipeline.
-A table of all metadata available for these accessions can be found [[https://github.com/IGBB/rohu-genome/supp/rna-seq.sra-metadata.csv][here]].
 | BioProject  | BioSample    | Run        | Instrument          | sex            | Tissue        |
 |-------------|--------------|------------|---------------------|----------------|---------------|
 | PRJNA401304 | SAMN07602342 | SRR6003546 | Illumina HiSeq 2000 | female         | Brain         |